Hunza District: Administration

-Administratively, the Hunza District comprises two tehsils, the Aliabad Tehsil and the Gojal Tehsil.
+Administratively, the Hunza District comprises three tehsils, Shinaki, Aliabad, and Gojal Tehsil.
 The villages of lower Hunza and central Hunza are located in the Aliabad Tehsil, whereas the villages from the Attabad Lake up to the Khunjerab Pass are located in the Gojal Tehsil.
-In lower Hunza, Shina is the main language, whereas in central Hunza, the dominant language is Burushashki, and in upper Hunza, Wakhi is the main language.
+In lower Hunza, Shina is the main language, whereas in central Hunza, the dominant language is Burushaski, and in upper Hunza, Wakhi is the main language.
 District administration is exercised by the Deputy Commissioner (DC), with the assistance of an assistant commissioner.
 The Hunza police force is commanded by the Superintendent of Police (SP).

-Religion
+Demographics

+Hunza is ethnically very diverse.
+Ethni groups like Burusho, Yashkun, Shina, Gujjar, Wakhi, and Mughal are mainly found in Hunza district.

-The population of Hunza District is predominantly Muslim, with 89% Nizari Ismaili muslims, 7% Twelver Shia Muslims, and 4% Sunni Muslims.
+As of 2023, the total population of Hunza District was 65,497.
+The population is predominantly Muslim, with the majority being Nizari Isma'ili.
+Followers of Twelver Shi'ism and Sunnism also inhabit Hunza.